SwapnajXD/aws-node/README.md

 ---

-# ⚠️ Important Notes
+# Important Notes

-- Frontend must be rebuilt if `VITE_PUBLIC_BASE_URL` changes.
+- The frontend must be rebuilt if `VITE_PUBLIC_BASE_URL` changes.
-- API does NOT require rebuild when ngrok changes.
+- The API does not require rebuilding when ngrok changes.
-- Public redirect path is always:
+- Public redirect path format:

 ```
 /r/<slug>